 - 1. Credit hour A unit of measure attached to each course based on the total hours of instruction.
 The minimum credit hours required for any baccalaureate degree at Fayetteville State University is 120. - 2.
-Attempted hours - The credit hours in which a student is enrolled for a semester at Fayetteville State University. - 3.
-Earned hours The credit hours for each course in which a student earns a final grade of D or better. - 4.
+Attempted hours The credit hours in which a student is enrolled at Fayetteville State University, to include hours transferred from other institutions. - 3.
+Earned hours The credit hours for each course in which a student earns a final grade of D or better at Fayetteville State University and credit hours transferred from other institutions with a grade of C or better. - 4.
 GPA hours The credit hours used in the calculation of a student's GPA.